OutSystems/docs-support/src/error/exbl/intro.md

 # Experience Builder errors

-Check the causes, impact, and how to fix Experience Builder errors in the following pages.
+Check the causes, impact, and how to fix Experience Builder errors in these section's articles.